Paper/Rock Writing Consultation (paperrockwriting.com) is a business I started in January of 2018. My mission is to:

 –Help organizations and communities succeed through writing.

-Services are offered online and, if you happen to be located in the Snohomish County, WA area, I can meet in person as well–and I can also conduct writing workshops for groups.
+Services are offered online and, if you happen to be located in the Snohomish County, WA area, I can meet in person as well–and I can conduct writing workshops for groups.
 More details can be found on my site.

 I also enjoy writing short stories in the horror/fiction genre.
 Here are my latest: